 Like every city, you can also find some street art graffiti’s in Naples.
 If you are interested in these kind of things, open your eyes when wandering around the streets.

-Lots of people visit Naples for its underground world and coming to the city just because of that will not be disappointing.
+If you ask us, one of the must things to do in Naples is also visiting the Naples underground.
+Actually, lots of people visit Naples for its underground world and coming to the city just because of that will not leave you disappointed.
 You can learn more about the life and burial sites in San Gaudioso and San Gennaro catacombs (one ticket covers both).
 We visited only the smaller, San Gaudioso catacombs, which were in use in 4th and 5th century BC and were really impressed.
 We have heard nice critics also for the Sotteranea and Galleria Burbonica.

 16. Vomero District